mala-lab/SEMPO/README.md

 ## 📚 Pretraining Data

-All pretraining datasets except PEMS04/07 use the [numpy format UTSD](https://cloud.tsinghua.edu.cn/f/93868e3a9fb144fe9719/) and the complete pretraining dataset can be obtained from [Google Drive](https://drive.google.com/drive/my-drive?dmr=1&ec=wgc-drive-hero-goto).
+All pretraining datasets, except PEMS04 and PEMS07, use the [numpy format UTSD](https://cloud.tsinghua.edu.cn/f/93868e3a9fb144fe9719/).
+You can access the datasets from [Google Drive](https://drive.google.com/drive/my-drive?dmr=1&ec=wgc-drive-hero-goto), then place the downloaded contents under `./dataset`.

 ## ⚙️ Installation